jmspit/dodo/DEVELOPER.md

 }
 ```

-Or use the dodo::common::Application class, as that will initialize the library, install signal handlers,
+Or use the dodo::common::Application class, as that will

+  - initialize the dodo library
+  - install signal handlers
-parse command line arguments, read environment variables and so on.
-Subclass Application and
+  - parse command line arguments, read environment variables
+  - read configuration data from the specified configuration file.

-implement the run method
+Subclass Application and implement the run method

 ```C
 #include <dodo.hpp>